 Through the first nine games of the season, Maryland football's 18th-ranked freshman class hadn't made much of an impact.

 Among the Terps' eight four-star Class of 2017 recruits, only Kasim Hill started a game, and he suffered a season-ending ACL tear Sept.
-9 against Towson.
+23 against UCF.
 Top recruit Anthony McFarland hasn't fully recovered from the broken fibula he suffered in high school.
 Four-star safety Markquese Bell left the program after a code of conduct violation.

 But against Michigan last weekend, Marcus Minor — Maryland's best rookie offensive lineman prospect — received extended playing time when Damian Prince suffered a second-half injury.
 Freshman offensive lineman Johnny Jordan also featured in place of injured sophomore Terrance Davis.